Home » Las Vegas » Las Vegas Natural History Museum tickets

 Image: Lvnhm.org

-Visitors get to see animals such as lions, wildebeests, zebras, hippos, hyenas, warthog, etc.
+Visitors see animals such as lions, wildebeests, zebras, hippos, hyenas, warthogs, etc.

 Feel like playing God?
-Check out the African rainforest showcase, where you can make it rain with a touch of a button.
+Check out the African rainforest showcase, where you can make it rain with a button.

 International Wildlife Gallery